Mahiben Maruthappu: Boards and affiliations

 Maruthappu was formerly a Board Member of NHS North West London Integrated Care Board (covering a population of over 2 million people) and of Imperial College Healthcare NHS Trust, one of the UK's largest NHS Trusts, with £1.2 billion turnover.
 He was also formerly a Board Member for Skills for Care, the national body for the UK's 1.5 million care workforce– a workforce Maruthappu has helped to grow, attracting 1 million new carer and nurse applicants to Cera in 2 years.
 He was also a Founding Board Member of Digital Health London.

-Maruthappu is a current member of the advisory board for HealthTechDigital.
+Maruthappu is a member of the advisory board for HealthTechDigital.

 Maruthappu is a Senior Advisor to Bain & Company, and has advised a range of organisations, from startups to multilaterals, including the Swiss government, the Telegraph and the WHO.
 He is Chairman of the UK Medical Students' Association (UKMSA) and has authored three medical books.
-He writes for The Times, The Guardian and Forbes, and has lectured undergraduate students at Cambridge University since the age of 20.
+Hewrites for The Times, and The Guardian, and has lectured undergraduate students at Cambridge University since the age of 20.